Price Rite: Price Rite Marketplace

 Price Rite changed their logo and branding to "Price Rite Marketplace" in 2017.
 The company said that it wanted to reflect the changes that had been made in the stores since the original Price Rite limited-assortment format was launched in 1995.
 Accompanying the new logo and name change were updated graphics and signage.
-PriceRite is still a limited-assortment supermarket; however, the stores carry a larger number of SKUs (items) than many of its limited-assortment discount competition (Aldi, Lidl, Save-A-Lot.)
+Price Rite is still a limited-assortment supermarket; however, the stores carry a larger number of SKUs (items) than many of its limited-assortment discount competition (Aldi, Lidl, Save-A-Lot.)